-) National/Regional information and eligibility criteria Contact Points María Gavira, Irene Carlos E-mail: era-energia@aei.gob.es Funding commitment 1.700.000€ Anticipated number of projects to be funded 10-12 The following funding limits for a three-year project are considered eligibility criteria.
+) National/Regional information and eligibility criteria Contact Points María Gavira, Irene Carlos Contact Points E-mail: era-energia@aei.gob.es Funding commitment 1.700.000€ Anticipated number of projects to be funded 10-12 The following funding limits for a three-year project are considered eligibility criteria.
 Proposals not respecting these limits could be declared ineligible.
-Maximum funding per project Direct costs (€) Indirect costs (€) Total costs (€) One applicant 140.000 35.000 175.000 Two applicants 180.000 45.000 225.000 One main applicant 220.000 55.000 275.000 One main applicant and one applicant 260.000 65.000 325.000 Indirect costs calculated as 25% of direct costs requested Additional € 30.000 (direct costs) can be granted for the entire proposal if the work plan includes substantial experimental tasks to be carried out by the Spanish Partners, that must be clearly justified in the budget.
-IMPORTANT: a maximum of two AEI-applicants in the same proposal are allowed; the direct costs in the application must be rounded to the thousands Only R&amp;I activities will be funded by the AEI.
-Entire communication work packages, without research associated, are not eligible costs for AEI The final funding will take into account the transnational evaluation of the collaborative proposal, the scientific quality of the Spanish group, the added value of the international collaboration and the financial resources available.
+Maximum funding per project ould be Direct costs (€) Indirect costs (€) Total costs (€) One applicant 140.000 35.000 175.000 Two applicants 180.000 45.000 225.000 One main applicant 220.000 55.000 275.000 One main applicant and one applicant 260.000 65.000 325.000 proposal if the to be carried of justified in the • IMPORTANT: - a maximus allowed; m of two AEI-applic costs in the applic I be funded by the earch associated, take into account to es substantial exp Partners, that m icants in the same ration must be rou e AEI.
+Entire comm are not eligible co the transnational c quality of the Sp perimental tasks ust be clearly e proposal are unded to the nunication work osts for AEI evaluation of anish group,